singulatron/superplatform/README.md

 It's not just an app but also a platform that enables building other AI applications on top of it.

+## Download

-Download for Windows, MacOS or Linux: https://singulatron.com/home
+Download for Windows, or Linux from the website: https://singulatron.com/home
+MacOS support is coming soon.

 ## Why